Durgaprasad-77/Heart-Attack-Chance-Prediction/README.md

 # Heart-Attack-Chance-Prediction

-Predicting the chances of Heart Attack using Logistic Regression.
+Predicting the chances of Heart Attack using Logistic Regression ML Model .